wdporter/i-am-that-vuepress/80-awareness/readme.md

 having a shadow.
 It is there — following me wherever I go, but not hindering me in any way.
 It remains a world of experiences, but not of names and forms related to me by desires and fears.
 The experiences are qualityless, pure experiences, if I may say so.
-I call them ‘experiences’ for lack of a better word.
+I call them “experiences” for lack of a better word.
 They are like the waves on the surface of the ocean: the ever-present, but not affecting its peaceful power.